Utah blows an eleven point lead before being saved by a true freshman in overtime of a sloppy game..…

 True freshman in his first career college game and all he does is shadow Baldwin all night and help shut him down, and then make the play of the game with an interception in overtime.
 Amazing.

-and a holding call on Tony Bergstrom were out of character for each player.
+11 penalties for 99 yards won't get it done.
+The personal foul on John Cullen was a bunch of BS.
+The personal foul on Greg Bird for taunting was inexcusable and a killer, setting up Pitt for a scoring drive.
+A false start on Zane Taylor and a holding call on Tony Bergstrom were out of character for each player.
 Disciplined Kyle Whittingham teams don't commit this many penalties and Whitt was not happy about it after the game.

 Jordan Wynn on the Blitz